La Dura Dura: History

 The route caught the climbing world's imagination and attention, not only for its technical challenges and the likelihood that any successful ascent could see a breakthrough in the world's highest climbing grade but also for the unique collaboration between what were arguably the two strongest sport climbers in the world (Sharma, the 31-year old legend, and Ondra, the 20-year old prodigy).
 This was amplified when climbing filmmaker Josh Lowell produced a film in 2012 documenting their collaboration on the route (part of Reel Rock 7), which was subsequently updated in 2013 to include their ascents (reissued in 2014 as La Dura Complete).
-Both Ondra and Shama declared the collaboration to be a very positive experience with Shama saying post his March ascent: "I'd practically written the route off and when we decided to work it together he [Ondra] brought it back to life.
+Both Ondra and Sharma declared the collaboration to be a very positive experience with Sharma saying post his March ascent: "I'd practically written the route off and when we decided to work it together he [Ondra] brought it back to life.
 It was a healthy process for both of us, we fed off each other's motivation and through him, I think I became a better climber myself".